yirene/pipe2d_tutorial/pipe2d_tutorial.md

 ```

 ### Construct detectormap
 The next step we can use the fiber profiles to make detectormaps.
+The visit we use for this step is arc visit.
 ```
 $ reduceArc.py /work/drp --calib $CALIB --rerun $RERUN --id visit=VISIT-ID spectrograph=SPECTROGRAPH  -c reduceExposure.isr.doFlat=True reduceExposure.isr.doFlatNir=True fitDetectorMap.doSlitOffsets=True -j 16 --clobber-config --no-versions 2>&1 | tee -a $LOG/detectormap-[ARM][SPECTROGRAPH].log
 ```